 By creating videos inspired by keyword research, using your videos as link-building tools, answering FAQs that you receive from your customers, and providing transcriptions with each video you publish, you should be able to climb the SERPs and reach a wider audience.

 Ready to get started?
-Take a look at Promo.com’s online video maker and editor, which will help you to make high-quality and engaging content to attract your ideal customers.
+Take a look at Promo.com’s video maker and editor, which will help you to make high-quality and engaging content to attract your ideal customers.